 The substrate can be cut by hand with mat knives, utility knives, and razor blades.
 Mat cutters make smooth, excellent cuts, either right-angled or beveled.
 Cardboard and glass cutters also work well.
-The key to getting a smooth, clean cut is to use a very sharp thin blade held at as low an angle as possible to the board, which reduces friction and allows the foam to slice rather than tear.
-If a straightedge is being used as a guide, it may be practical to make the cut in more than one pass which also helps eliminate any foam tearing
+The key to getting a smooth, clean cut is to use a very sharp thin blade held at as low an angle as possible to the board, which reduces friction.
+If a straightedge is being used as a guide, it may be practical to make the cut in more than one pass.